Real Life Recipes | Olivia Wyles

 Print Pin

-These keto cottage cheese cake pops are soft, sweet, and seriously fun to eat.
-They've got a creamy cottage cheese mixture on the inside and a smooth white chocolate shell on the outside.
-Each one is like a tiny cake ball you can eat on a stick.
-No baking and just 4 grams of protein and 4 net carbs per pop.
-Perfect for satisfying that sweet tooth without wrecking your low carb streak.
+These keto cottage cheese cake pops are soft, sweet, and fun to eat.
+Creamy cottage cheese mixture on the inside and a smooth white chocolate shell on the outside.
+It's like tiny cake bite on a stick.
+No baking required.
+Sugar-free and gluten-free!

 Ingredients